 Academic credit may be earned for an internship experience if taken as a Directed Independent Study (DIS).
 The amount of credit is arranged in consultation with a faculty sponsor or Academic Advisor.
 Contact your FSU Academic Advisor to determine if academic credit through a DIS is available for your major.
 Please note: academic credit is granted at the discretion of individual academic departments.
 Therefore, it is possible that this may not be an option available for you.

-- Global Pathways Certificate
+- Global Citizenship Certificate

 Florida State University recognizes that today’s global economy requires graduates who are both academically and cross-culturally prepared in order to succeed in a diverse and multicultural world, and the Global Citizenship Certificate is designed to help prepare students for the new challenges of living and working in the global society of the 21st century.